 TRUNCATE statement is the Data Definition Language (DDL) operation that is used to mark the extents of the table for deallocation (empty for reuse).

 The result of this operation quickly deletes all the data from the table, typically bypassing the number of integrity enforcing mechanisms.
-The truncate was officially introduced in SQL:2008 standard.
+The truncate was officially introduced in the SQL:2008 standard.

 TRUNCATE TABLE table_name

-Okay, now let’s see the following example.
+Okay, now let’s deep dive into an example.

 See the following table.

 Now, we will truncate the Apps table using the following query.

 TRUNCATE TABLE Apps;